• Skip to primary navigation

 • Derek Bok (A.B.
 1951), 25th president of Harvard University

-• Norman Abramson, 2007 Alexander Graham Bell prize winner, developed the world’s first wireless computer communication network, ALOHAnet.
+• Norman Abramson, a 2007 Alexander Graham Bell prize winner, developed the world’s first wireless computer communication network, ALOHAnet.

 • Anant Agarwal, president of edX at MIT